 Clinton Township is a larger medium-sized town located in the state of Michigan.
 With a population of 100,390 people and 23 constituent neighborhoods, Clinton Township is the tenth largest community in Michigan.

-Clinton Township is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Clinton Township is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clinton Township is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Clinton Township who work in office and administrative support (15.74%), sales jobs (10.17%), and food service (7.62%).
+There are especially a lot of people living in Clinton Township who work in office and administrative support (14.39%), sales jobs (9.74%), and management occupations (8.37%).

-In terms of college education, Clinton Township is nearly on par with the US average for all cities of 21.84%: 20.69% of adults 25 and older in Clinton Township have a bachelor's degree or advanced degree.
+The citizens of Clinton Township are slightly better educated than the national average of 21.84% for all cities and towns, with 21.21% of adults in Clinton Township having a bachelor's degree or advanced degree.

 Clinton Township is a very ethnically-diverse town.
 The people who call Clinton Township home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clinton Township residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Clinton Township include Polish, Italian, Irish, and English.

 The most common language spoken in Clinton Township is English.
-Other important languages spoken here include Other Indo-European and Spanish.
+Other important languages spoken here include Polish and Italian.